emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 1: Distribution centers and customers* |

 Our objective is to determine FTL and LTL rates for each distribution center to each customer.
+We develop a model to predict transportation rates.

 ## Analysis